radicle-dev/radicle-contracts/docs/how_pool_works.md

 As shown in the previous sections, the collectable amount is described with deltas, one per cycle.
 The receiver stores the number of the first cycle, for which the funds haven't been collected yet.
-This prevents collecting the same funds multiple times, every cycle can be ever processed only once.
+This assures that funds can be collected only once.
 The receiver also stores the amount, which was collected for the last collected cycle.
 This value is set to 0 if this is the first collection of the receiver.
 It's the initial value to which the deltas are added.